You get what you pay for: The Dollar Tree

 http://www.consumeraffairs.com/recalls04/2006/dollar_tree_jewelry.html

-Maybe its better to keep your kids out of there.
+Maybe its better to keep that one.

 If you think your health and well being is worth more than a dollar, don’t shop at the dollar tree.
 If you love buying crap you dont need just because its cheap, go right ahead.